 “If you believe there is a thing called mind, it is just a thought.
 If you believe there is no thing called mind, it’s just another thought.
-Your natural state, free of any kind of thought about it—that is buddhanature.
-Mind is similar to space, in that it is insubstantial, not material.
-Isn’t it quite amazing that something that is insubstantial is also able to experience?”
+Your natural state, free of any kind of thought is buddhanature.”
+From the March 2000 Shambhala Sun, Tulku Urgyen Rinpoche gives a teaching on the existence and nonexistence of mind.

 Whatever practice you do, please do so while embracing it with the Three Excellences.

-The first is the excellent preparation of bodhichitta [Skt., lit. “awakened heart”].
+The first is the excellent preparation of bodhichitta, translated from Sanskrit as “enlightened mind.”
 The bodhisattva resolve is to form the thought, “I will attain complete enlightenment for the sake of all beings.”
 Engendering that motivation is a superb way to begin one’s practice.

-This excellent preparation is indispensable for all Buddhist practitioners, because we all have had many lifetimes other than this one.
-The pure vision of the fully enlightened ones sees that we have been through countless lifetimes.
+This excellent preparation is indispensable for all Buddhist practitioners because we all have had many lifetimes other than this one.
 In every one of these, we had a father and a mother.
 We have had so many lifetimes that every sentient being, without a single exception, has been our own father and mother.
 Thus we are connected to all other beings, and to merely wish enlightenment and liberation for ourselves is far too limited.
 To achieve enlightenment in this way would mean abandoning all our parents.

-We should regard these Three Precious Ones as our shelter, our refuge and our escort, from now on until complete enlightenment.
+We should regard these Three Precious Ones as our shelter, our refuge, and our escort.
 They embody a reliable and authentic source of protection.
 To entrust ourselves and place our confidence in the Three Jewels from this point until we ourselves become truly able to benefit others is called “taking refuge.”
 Together with bodhichitta, taking refuge is the excellent preparation.
 Taking refuge essentially embodies all the teachings of the path of individual liberation, while all the Mahayana teachings are contained within forming the bodhisattva resolve.

 The second of the three excellences is called the “excellent main part beyond concepts.”
-This has two aspects, development stage and completion stage.
-This excellent main part beyond conceptual focus is a synonym for Vajrayana, the vajra vehicle of Secret Mantra.
+This has two aspects: the development stage and the completion stage.
+This “excellent main part beyond conceptual focus” is a synonym for Vajrayana, the vajra vehicle of Secret Mantra.

-Development stage is usually understood as visualizing the support, which is the buddha field and the celestial palace, and what is supported therein—the form of the deity.
+The development stage is usually understood as visualizing the support, which is the buddha field and the celestial palace, and what is supported therein—the form of the deity.
 The palace and deity are considered to be the pure world and pure being.
-We may think that this is a product of our imagination, but in fact it is an exact replica of the original state of all things.
+We may think that this is a product of our imagination, but it is an exact replica of the original state of all things.
 It is how things already are in actuality—also called the great mandala of the manifest ground.

-Development stage is not like imagining a piece of wood to be gold.
+The development stage is not like imagining a piece of wood to be gold.
 No matter how long you imagine that wood is gold, it never truly becomes gold.
 Rather, it’s like regarding gold as gold: acknowledging or seeing things as they actually are.
-That is what is meant by training in deity, mantra and samadhi.
-The body, speech and mind of the deity is contained within the three aspects of vajrayana practice called development, recitation and completion.
+That is what is meant by training in deity, mantra, and samadhi.
+The body, speech, and mind of the deity are contained within the three aspects of vajrayana practice called development, recitation, and completion.

 All appearances are the mandala of the deities, all sounds are the mandala of mantra, and all thoughts are the mandala of enlightened mind.
 The nature of all apparent and existing things—of this entire world and all its beings—is the great mandala of the manifest ground, our basic state.
 These three mandalas are present as our ground.
 The practice of a sadhana is based on manifesting from this ground.
 Sadhana practice is also based on some very essential principles: that the tantras are contained within the statements, the statements within the oral instructions, and the oral instructions within the application of the sadhana itself.

-Deity, mantra and samadhi are the enlightened body, speech and mind.
+Deity, mantra, and samadhi are the enlightened body, speech and mind.
 Vajra body means the unchanging quality which is the identity of the deity.
 The unceasing quality is the identity of the mantra, while the unmistaken or undeluded quality is the identity of the deity’s mind.
 These three vajras are complete in our buddha nature.
-They are also called dharmakaya, sambhogakaya and nirmanakaya [Skt.: the three bodies, or kayas, of the Buddha; respectively, the dharmakaya level of absolute, primordial mind; the sambhogakaya level of energy, emotions and symbols, and the nirmanakaya level of manifested form].
+They are also called dharmakaya (absolute, primordial mind), sambhogakaya (energy, emotions, and symbols), and nirmanakaya (manifested form).

 These profound methods of Vajrayana—practicing a sadhana, meditating on the deity, reciting its mantra, and training in samadhi—are called a quick path.
 The essence of this is the nature of mind.
 This is the unfailing, unmistaken vajra speech of the perfectly enlightened Buddha, which can enable us to attain complete enlightenment in one lifetime.
 This teaching has been passed through an unbroken lineage of great masters all the way down to my own root guru.
 While my ears have been very fortunate to receive this teaching, I myself am nothing special.
 Although I may take great words in my mouth, please understand that I am merely repeating what I have been fortunate enough to receive.